hoangduytranuk/blender_manual/blender_docs/manual/editors/preferences/navigation.rst

 ====

 Zoom Method
-   Choose your preferred style of zooming in and out with :kbd:`Ctrl-MMB`.
+   Choose your preferred style of zooming in and out, when using interactive view zoom.

    Scale
       *Scale* zooming depends on where you first click in the view.
-      To zoom out, hold :kbd:`Ctrl-MMB` while dragging from the edge of the screen towards the center.
+      To zoom out, move the cursor to the area center.
-      To zoom in, hold :kbd:`Ctrl-MMB` while dragging from the center of the screen towards the edge.
+      To zoom in, move the cursor away from the areas center.
    Continue
-      The *Continue* zooming option allows you to control the speed (and not the value) of zooming by moving away from the initial click point with :kbd:`Ctrl-MMB`.
+      The *Continue* zooming option allows you to control the speed (and not the value) of zooming by moving away from the initial cursor position.

       Moving up from the initial click point or to the right will zoom out, moving down or to the left will zoom in.
 The further away you move, the faster the zoom movement will be.